piroor/treestyletab/README.md

 ### Adding new minor (trivial) options more and more

-I won't increase number of configurations inifinitly, instead I hope to reduce them.
+I won't increase number of configurations inifinitely, instead I hope to reduce them.
 High customizability for details of features is out of TST's purpose.
 I want to provide only very required options which are truly un-omitable.
-Too many optional features will kill this project, because they will cloud the important concept of TST and will bring together people who don't like my core vision about TST.
+Too many optional features would kill this project, because they would cloud the important concept of TST and would bring together people who don't like my core vision about TST.
-Instead, sorry but please fork this project and modify it for your usecase.
+Instead, sorry but please fork this project and modify it for your use case.

 ### Adding new options to control where new tabs are opened from [links](https://github.com/piroor/treestyletab/issues/1052) or [bookmarks](https://github.com/piroor/treestyletab/issues/263)